adechazal/my-website/_posts/2025-02-19-Maga SWF Part II.markdown

 date: 2025-02-19
 categories: [financial services]
 tags: [finance, investing, sovereign wealth fund, custody]
+excerpt: "In this post, I take a deeper look at Trump's proposal for a US Sovereign Wealth Fund—a topic with the potential to change the global investment landscape."
 ---

 # What do we know about the US SWF so far?
 Some insights from the FT.